9 UFO Sightings No One Can Explain

 In December 2017, the U.S. Department of Defense acknowledged to The New York Times that it had been running a program focused on investigating unidentified flying objects, or UFOs.
 The Advanced Aerospace Threat Identification Program (AATIP) received about $22 million in funding between 2007 and when it was shut down in 2012, according to the Pentagon.
 Two infrared videos were released with the articles that showed an encounter between Navy fighter jets and a UFO off the coast of California in 2004.
 Commander David Fravor, who was piloting one of the jets, told the paper that after a radio operator asked him to check out a mysterious aircraft, he flew to the specified location and saw the seawater churning below him.
 A whitish, oval-shaped aircraft was hovering above the water.
 “It accelerated like nothing I’ve ever seen,” Fravor told the Times, admitting that it made him feel “pretty weirded out.”

 Of course, just because there’s no explanation for an event does not mean it was a visit from extraterrestrial intelligence.
-There are plenty of phenomena that scientists don’t understand—they’re not even sure why ice is slippery.
+There are plenty of phenomena that scientists don’t understand—they’re not even sure why ice is slippery, for instance.
 Shostak says he doesn’t know exactly what the AATIP videos show (though he has some ideas), but he’s not convinced that they indicate cosmic visitors: “There’s no explanation for about one-third of the murders in New York City,” he says.
 “Nonetheless, that doesn’t mean that they weren’t committed by people!”

 Still, humans have been spotting mysterious objects in the sky for centuries, with cases increasing dramatically in the middle of the twentieth century, when aviation and the Cold War presumably made people extra wary of unexplained lights in the sky.
 Here are a few of the most notable examples of encounters that haven’t been solved yet.